nickdrummond/ontology-browser/README.md

 ## Implementation

-This is implemented using Java 11, Spring MVC, [OWLAPI](https://github.com/owlcs/owlapi), Thymeleaf.
+This is implemented using Java 20, Spring MVC, [OWLAPI](https://github.com/owlcs/owlapi), Thymeleaf and the OWLAPI.

 Some dependencies are local (in /repo) as they do not exist on any mvn repo.